lmiguelvargasf/nova-stack/README.md

 This project uses GitHub Actions for continuous integration and validation:

-- **CI Workflow**: Runs tests and linting on both frontend and backend
+- **PR Validation**: Enforces PR title conventions and size limits.
-- **PR Validation**: Enforces PR title conventions and size limits
+- **CI Workflow**: Runs tests and linting on both frontend and backend.

 For detailed information about our CI/CD workflows, see the [workflows documentation](.github/workflows/README.md).